darklang/dark/CODING-GUIDE.md

 - initialization code should be in a function called `init` in a file called `Init.fs`

-- Library initialization code can rely on the DB but the services (eg ApiServer) must ensure to call them in the right order to ensure the DB is available and in the right shape (as migrations will not necessarily have run in tests at that point).
+- Library initialization code can rely on the DB but the services (eg BwdServer) must ensure to call them in the right order to ensure the DB is available and in the right shape (as migrations will not necessarily have run in tests at that point).